 In the past, marketers relied on offline tactics, such as print, radio, and television to reach consumers.
 They largely subscribed to the method of distributing as much material as possible to find consumers wherever they were.
 This was relatively easy to measure.
 Marketers could run a magazine ad for a week, and if sales in that area increased, the ad was effective.

 However, as digital became more prevalent and consumers savvier, marketers realized they needed granular analytics that track consumer engagements, rather than just conversions.

 As marketers have tried to refine their marketing tactics over the years, they have consistently encountered a few common challenges:

 Real-Time Campaign Optimizations: If a campaign is under performing, marketing teams need to learn this early on.
 These insights will allow them to make the necessary adjustments to the messaging or medium to increase engagement and ROI.
 However, many attribution models cannot offer real-time analytics.
 For example, MMM, requires data from the fully completed campaign as well as several years of back data.
-Additionally, many analytics platforms cannot work through the large quantities of big data produced by digital campaigns to provide the in-campaign insights needed to reach consumers with the right message, on the right channel, at the right moment.
+Additionally, many analytics platforms cannot work through the large quantities of big data produced by digital campaigns.
+This makes it challenging to provide the in-campaign insights needed to reach consumers with the right message, on the right channel, at the right moment.

 Incomplete Attribution Data: There are multiple attribution models, many of which lend themselves better to certain types of campaigns.
 For example, last-touch attribution would be applied to a digital campaign, not television ads.
 However, no single attribution model can measure every contribution to a campaign’s success.
 This means marketers must utilize multiple models to get an accurate representation of the customer journey and the touchpoints that played the biggest role in conversion.